Growing broccoli should be compulsory in everyone’s garden patch. Not only is it delicious, but it is nutritious and easy to grow.

 How to grow broccoli from seedlings

 So how does broccoli grow?
-The most fool-proof method to growing broccoli is to grow them from seedlings.
-You can grow them from seeds but this will require time, patience and germination.
+The most foolproof method for growing broccoli is to start with seedlings.
+You can grow them from seeds, but this will require time, patience and germination.

-To grow from seeds it is easiest to sow the seeds 1cm deep into the ground around 30cm apart.
-It’s a good idea to plant your broccoli seeds progressively so that you have a never-ending supply.
+To grow from seeds, it is easiest to sow them 1cm deep in the ground, around 30cm apart.
+It’s a good idea to plant your broccoli seeds gradually so you have a steady supply.

-Broccoli can also be grown in pots, as broccoli shrubs can grow to be quite a large plant one or two seedlings in a 50cm pot with well-drained soil.
+Broccoli can also be grown in pots, as broccoli shrubs can grow quite large; one or two seedlings in a 50cm pot with well-drained soil.

 Broccoli varieties